shakesco/shakesco-docs/content/content/networks.md

 ---

 {{< callout type="warning" >}}
- Don't interact with any contract from __SHAKEPAY__ if its not from the following networks
+ Don't interact with any contract from __SHAKESPAY__ if its not from the following networks
 {{< /callout >}}

 | Network        | Mainnet           | Testnet  |